-For recovery of the Consumption Tax incurred from taxable purchases, taxpayers are obliged to keep books and records, but not invoices, of purchased goods and services as the Japanese Consumption Tax has yet to adopt an invoice system, though it will be introduced on October 1, 2023.
+For recovery of the Consumption Tax incurred from taxable purchases, taxpayers are obliged to keep books and records, but not invoices, of purchased goods and services as the Japanese Consumption Tax has yet to adopt an invoice system.
+However, this will be introduced on October 1, 2023, when taxpayers must retain applicable invoices received from registered sellers as well as keep books and records.